yolish/har-with-imu-transformer/README.md

 --- | --- |
-n_freq_print|How often to print the loss to the log file n_freq_checkpoint|How often to save a checkpoint n_workers|Number of works device_id|The identifier of the torch device (e.g., cuda:0) input_dim|The dimension of the input IMU data, e.g. 6 when using accelerometers and gyros window_size|The size of the time window (i.e. how many samples in a window) num_classes|Number of classes window_shift|The window shift, put here the window_size to avoid window overlap
+n_freq_print|How often to print the loss to the log file n_freq_checkpoint|How often to save a checkpoint n_workers|Number of workers device_id|The identifier of the torch device (e.g., cuda:0) input_dim|The dimension of the input IMU data, e.g., 6 when using accelerometers and gyros window_size|The size of the time window (i.e. how many samples in a window) num_classes|Number of classes window_shift|The window shift, put here the window_size to avoid window overlap